aledelmo/3DSlicer_Plugins/Tractography/README.md

 * **Whole Pelvis Mask**: Limit the tractogram in the selected mask.
 Attention: the fibers extending over the mask border are not suppressed completely but truncated at the interface.

-* **Exclusion mask**: All the fibers entering in this zone, even if for just one point, are completely discarded.
+* **Exclusion mask**: All the fibers entering this zone, even if for just one point, are completely discarded.

 * **Seed Threshold**: Minimum value needed to consider a voxel a seed point.
 It indicates an FA value for diffusion tensor based algorithms and FOD (fiber orientation distribution) for CSD based methods.

 * **Cutoff**: Fiber tracking termination condition.
-When a streamlines enters in a part of the image with a lower FA than the cutoff threshold the tracking is concluded (FOD amplitude for CSD methods).
+When a streamline enters a part of the image with a lower FA than the cutoff threshold the tracking is concluded (FOD amplitude for CSD methods).
 (The selected Cutoff must always be lower of the Seed Threshold)

 * **Admissible Angle**: maximum angle, in degree, that is allowed between tracking steps.